Codedude1/shorty/README.md

 * Access Statistics: Tracks and displays the number of times a shortened URL has been accessed.

-* Time-to-Live (TTL): Allows URLs to expire after a specified duration, with appropriate cleanup
+* Time-to-Live (TTL): Allows URLs to expire after a specified duration, with appropriate cleanup.
 ### Architecture and Design Decisions
 1. Overall Architecture